MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 By default, the Azure Information Protection unified labeling client automatically tries to connect to the Internet to download the labels and label policy settings from your labeling management center: The Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.
 If you have computers that cannot connect to the Internet for a period of time, you can export and copy files that manually manages the policy for the unified labeling client.

-Note that without an Internet connection, the client cannot apply protection (or remove protection).
-Instead, the client is limited to using labels that apply classification only.

 Instructions:

-1. Choose or create a user account that you will use to download labels and policy settings that you want to use on your disconnected computer.
+1. Choose or create a user account in Azure AD that you will use to download labels and policy settings that you want to use on your disconnected computer.

-2. As an additional label policy setting, [disable sending audit data to Azure Information Protection analytics](#disable-sending-audit-data-to-azure-information-protection-analytics) by using the **EnableAudit** advanced setting.
+2. As an additional label policy setting for this account, [disable sending audit data to Azure Information Protection analytics](#disable-sending-audit-data-to-azure-information-protection-analytics) by using the **EnableAudit** advanced setting.

     We recommend this step because if the disconnected computer does have periodic Internet connectivity, it will send logging information to Azure Information Protection analytics that includes the user name from step 1.
-That user account is likely to be different from the account you're using on the disconnected computer.
+That user account might be different from the local account you're using on the disconnected computer.

-3. From a computer running the unified labeling client and signed in with your user account from step 1, download the labels and policy settings.
+3. From a computer with Internet connectivity that has the unified labeling client installed and signed in with the user account from step 1, download the labels and policy settings.

 4. From this computer, export the log files.